How close are we to a hamburger grown in a lab?

 Friedrich, who is also the CEO of the Good Food Institute, a nonprofit focused on supporting the clean meat and plant-based alternative industries, wants the public to know that although it is grown in a completely different way, this is the "exact same meat."

-Josh Tetrik, CEO of clean meat manufacturer JUST, emphasizes the importance of taste in the success of these products.
+Josh Tetrick, CEO of clean meat manufacturer JUST, emphasizes the importance of taste in the success of these products.
 Clean meat "will be a complete fantasy if (we) cannot bring the full sensory experience to bear," including color, texture, smell, elasticity, how the meat thaws and shelf life.

 When can I try it?

 In vitro meat for public consumption may become a reality relatively soon.
-Tetrik said that "before the end of 2018 is an accurate timeline" for some products to be offered in a number of restaurants in the United States and Asia, starting with chicken nuggets, sausage and foie gras.
+Tetrick said that "before the end of 2018 is an accurate timeline" for some products to be offered in a number of restaurants in the United States and Asia, starting with chicken nuggets, sausage and foie gras.

 Other companies forecast that we're a few years away from seeing clean meat in your local grocery store.
 Shapiro believes we will see clean meat on store shelves by 2021.